-James Bailey and friends have been hard at work over at Zwift, testing and tweaking Pace Partners to dial in the best mix of bots, paces, routes, and events.
+James Bailey and friends have continued with their weekly testing and tweaking Pace Partners to dial in the best mix of bots, paces, routes, and events.

 - Tracey Trot: 8:00/km